eesawazir/sl_appointments/README.md

 This web application was made during my internship at Systems Limited. <br>
 The application has Create Read Update Delete (CRUD) functionalities. <br>
-It is based on the operation of an appointments system at outpatient clinics.
+It is based on the operation of an appointments system at outpatient clinics. <br> <br>

+View it via VSC Live Server